Raghu Karnad: Books

-Farthest Field: An Indian Story of the Second World War (2015)

 In 2015, Karnad published Farthest Field: An Indian Story of the Second World War, a nonfiction narrative exploring India's role in World War II through the personal histories of his family members.
 The book won the Sahitya Akademi Yuva Puraskar in 2016.
 It was also shortlisted for the Tata Literature Live!
 First Book Award, the Crossword Book Award, and the Hessell-Tiltman Prize in the same year.
+In 2019, it won the Windham–Campbell Literature Prize for Nonfiction.

 The book received a starred review from Publishers Weekly, and historian Simon Winchester, writing for The New York Times, described it as "so heart-stoppingly beautiful I want all around to read it too."

-A Marathi translation was published in 2015 by Karuna Gokhale through Rajhans Prakashan.
+A Marathi translation by Karuna Gokhale was published in 2015 through Rajhans Prakashan.

 A precursor to Farthest Field, Karnad's long-form essay Everybody's Friend was published as an e-book in 2012.
-Historian Simon Schama, writing for The Financial Times, called it "nothing short of brilliant."
+Historian Simon Schama, writing for the Financial Times, called it "nothing short of brilliant."